![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar.

 black Harvard professor and literary critic Sterling A. Brown in 1968,

 "his generalizations about the Negro remain a far better analysis of a white man that of the Negro." ('Negro Character as Seen by White Authors' by Sterling A. Brown, in Dark Symphony, edited by James A. Emanuel and Theodore L. Gross, 1968, p.
-139) Bradford argued in Ol' Man Adam an' His Chillun that
+139) According to Sterling, Bradford argued in Ol' Man Adam an' His Chillun that

 there are three types of Negroes, "the nigger, the 'colored person,'